-- the Delaware Company's charter documents will provide for an increase in the number of our authorized shares of common stock from 300,000,000 to 800,000,000 shares (proportionately reduced in the event of a reverse stock split) and an authorization of up to 10,000,000 shares of preferred stock; - the Delaware Company's charter documents will not restrict its shareholders from taking an action by written consent if it is signed by the holders of a sufficient number of shares that would have been required to effect the action at a meeting of the shareholders as permitted under Delaware law.
+- the Delaware Company's charter documents will provide for an increase in the number of our authorized shares of common stock from 300,000,000 to 800,000,000 shares (proportionately reduced in the event of a reverse stock split) and an authorization of up to 10,000,000 shares of preferred stock; - the Delaware Company's charter documents will provide for an action to be taken by its shareholders if a written consent is signed by the holders of a sufficient number of shares that would have been required to effect the action at a meeting of the shareholders.
 Under Minnesota law, any action required or permitted to be taken at a shareholders' meeting of a publicly held company may only be taken by written consent without a meeting if such written consent is signed by all of the shareholders entitled to vote on such action, and a publicly held company cannot provide for a lower threshold in its articles of incorporation; - the Delaware Company's charter documents will not provide for cumulative voting rights in the election of directors, which the Company's shareholders are currently entitled under Minnesota corporate law; and - the Delaware Company's charter documents will not provide for preemptive rights, to which the Company's shareholders are currently entitled under Minnesota corporate law.